-As one municipal fireworks display after another cancels this year, it is time to make plans for our own Independence Day celebrations.
+Even though municipal fireworks display are coming back this year, you may want to plan for our own Independence Day celebrations.
 So what are the current Minnesota Fireworks laws?
 What is legal?
 What is not?
+And, what about this fireworks shortage?

 Here is the short story.
 Minnesota has the strictest fireworks laws in the region.
 Pretty much everything you would consider real fireworks is illegal here.
 All we can legally use are sparklers, things like cones that shoot sparks on the ground, snakes and poppers – nothing that shoots into the sky.

 Our most recent expansion of legal fireworks was in 2002 with Minn.
 Stat.
 Sec.
 624.20(c).
 This is when sparklers and the like became legal in Minnesota.
 There has been a recent effort to expand fireworks laws and our Governor Walz has stated that he is on board with signing the law.
-However, as of late May 2020, the law has not been expanded.
-It would take a big push to get it through by July 4th.
-We will update and share if that should happen.
+There is a 2021 bill in front of the House (HF 324) and Senate (SF 217).
+However, as of late May 2021, the law has not been expanded.

-Fireworks are illegal on public property.
+All fireworks (including sparklers) are illegal on public property, including parks.
 They are meant to be used on private property.
+Save your fireworks for home.
 Children cannot legally purchase fireworks.
 Bring an ID when purchasing.
 Any lawful vendor will ask for it.

-According to the Minnesota Department of Public Safety, “[t]he sale, possession and use of certain non-explosive and non-aerial consumer fireworks is permitted in Minnesota”.
+According to the Minnesota Department of Public Safety, “[t]he sale, possession and use of certain … consumer fireworks is permitted in Minnesota”.
 As we mentioned above, legal fireworks fall into three categories:

 - Sparklers – These can be wire or wood and cannot contain more than “100 grams of mixture” per sparkler.
 This will likely include any sparklers you can buy around here.